 New Year resolutions don’t always have to do with diet or exercise.
 Home improvements can sometimes suffice as being a great way to improve your life that benefits the entire household.
 Whether you have a home improvement wish list or repairs that need some attention, the New Year can be a great time to analyze […]

-For most, baths can be a relaxing experience.
+For most, bathing in soft water can be a relaxing experience.
 A long soak in a warm tub can be the perfect end to a stressful day, a way to relax your muscles after a tough workout or a method to warming up your body after being out in the cold.
-While essential oils, bath salts or bath […]
+While essential oils, bath […]

 The holidays are a fun time to spend with family and friends.
 However, you may not always feel like you look your best during this festive season.
 Along with the harsh winter weather, hard water may be the main contributor to your dry skin and dull hair.
 If you have been experiencing any of the […]